frtennis1/cs124-workflow/README.md

 and carry some overhead from the Python script.
 Thus, they can only be used as rough estimates.
 In order to get the timeouts to work in a simple fashion, the testing script was written in Python 3.6.
 This script is meant to work in a distribution in which `python3` runs Python 3.6, and `Python` runs Python 2.7.
+Note that even though `test-submission.py` is written in Python 3.6, the submission file that it tests is going to be run as Python 2.7.

 ## Optimizing through makefile